 - 1. Set filters by camera, by group or by event type as needed. - 2.
 Right-click on Export.
 A selection box appears on the event images in the top left corner.
-Select the desired events by clicking on the corresponding selection boxes. - 4.
+Select the desired events by clicking on the corresponding selection boxes. - 3.
+Open the Export bar by clicking on the lower frame border of the open Alarm bar.
+Click on an event image and maintain the position until you see a scaled-down event image.
+Drag this image to the Export bar.
+The clips of all selected event images are added to the Export bar.
+(An alternative option is: In the Export bar, click on ...) - 4.
 If needed, you can set new filters and add more event images to the Export bar.